 It covers an area of 13,515m2.

-It is adjacent to the German War Cemetery, into which it directly leads.
+It is adjacent and openly linked to the German War Cemetery.

 It contains the remains of the men who died during the offensives on the Plateaux de Vauclerc, Vendresse and Troyon.